zenml-io/zenml/examples/great_expectations/README.md

 ## 🗺 Overview
-This example uses the very popular [`Great Expectations`](https://greatexpectations.io/) open-source library to run data quality tasks on [the Steel Plates Faults Data Set]((https://www.openml.org/search?type=data&sort=runs&id=1504&status=active).) provided by Semeion, Research Center of Sciences of Communication, Via Sersale 117, 00128, Rome, Italy.
+This example uses the very popular [`Great Expectations`](https://greatexpectations.io/) open-source library to run data quality tasks on [the Steel Plates Faults Data Set](https://www.openml.org/search?type=data&sort=runs&id=1504&status=active). provided by Semeion, Research Center of Sciences of Communication, Via Sersale 117, 00128, Rome, Italy.
+The dataset consists of 27 features describing each fault (location, size, ...) and 7 binary features indicating the type of fault (on of 7: Pastry, Z_Scratch, K_Scatch, Stains, Dirtiness, Bumps, Other_Faults).
+The latter is commonly used as a binary classification target ('common' or 'other' fault.)

 Working with Great Expectations usually starts by configuring a Data Context, which is the primary entry point for a Great Expectations deployment.
 All